Law protects important rights of Private Employee

 Sexual harassment is penalized by up to three years in prison, with or without a fine, under the IPC.

 For organizations with 10 or more workers, an internal complaint panel must be established to aid victims of sexual harassment.
-The legislation requires that such organisations have grievance handling policies and methods in place that explains what actually constitutes sexual assault & harassment, sanctions, and grievance redress procedures, & among other things.
+The legislation requires that such organizations have grievance-handling policies and methods in place that explain what actually constitutes sexual assault & harassment, sanctions, and grievance redress procedures, & among other things.
 A senior female, two additional employees, and a non-governmental representative should all also be included in the panel.

 Labour rules that affect the majority of us on a regular basis